 Distributions, Loans, Rollovers and Transfers

 - Terminated participants choose how and when to take distributions, including complete or periodic withdrawals and for some accounts, lifetime annuities.
 Early withdrawal penalties may apply.

-- ORP funds are available for withdrawal only upon termination of all employment with all Texas public institutions of higher education (unless the participant is at least age 70 ½).
+- ORP funds are available for withdrawal only upon termination of all employment with all Texas public institutions of higher education (Retirement Minimum Distributions will apply).

 - Eligible distributions can be rolled over to eligible retirement plans such as an IRA.